 Teeth Names and Their Functions

 Human teeth names are associated with their functions.
-The teeth are categorized into four; they have the typical appearance and perform specific option.
+The teeth are categorized into four; they have a typical appearance and perform specific options.

 They perform these functions according to their shapes and morphology.